MilosZivkovic/Parser/README.md

 ```

 #### Integration Tests
-Additionally project has integration tests tests inside _src/it_ directory.
-These tests are also executed during
+Integration tests are found in _src/it_ directory suffixed with _IT.java_.
+These tests will not be run during package
-package and install phase but are run in a separate integration-test phase.
-These tests need to be suffixed with _IT_
-(ie. CsvFileProcessorIT.java).
-These tests do not fail the build of the application and can be manually run with command:
+but will be run during install phase of maven lifecycle, tests can also be run manually with the following command:
 ```
 mvn verify
 ```